 Q: Do I require an appointment?
 A: Yes.
 In order for our doctors and nurses to attend to our patients in an effective and timely manner, we only see patients with appointments.
 If you don’t have an appointment with a nurse or doctor, you should ring us to make an appointment to be seen.

 Q: What should I expect from my consultation with my urologist?
-A: At your first visit, you will probably explain your urological problem with your urologist.
+A: At your first visit, you will discuss your urological problem with your urologist.
 He or she may recommend further tests or treatments.
 There are a number of common tests that are used and most can be done in the rooms in 802 Mair Street or one of the hospitals.
 Treatment may be with medication, surgery or both.
 Sometimes, a few may be required before a diagnosis is made or the problem is treated.
 Sometimes, long-term treatment is needed and you may see your urologist again and again for many years.
 Occasionally, you may be referred to another specialist within the practice or in another practice.

 Q: What happens if I am unable to attend my appointment?
 A: If you are unable to attend your scheduled appointment, please contact us to let us know.